Beyond eBay and Etsy: 12 Online Flea Markets You’ve Never Heard Of

 • Expensive shipping

 Goodwill Industries offers two ways to shop online — shopgoodwill.com and goodwillfinds.com.
-The auction-based site, shopgoodwill.com, has been around since 1999, but the new option, goodwillfinds.com, launched in late 2022.
-With about 100,000 items listed on the site at the time of the launch, you’ll be sure to discover both the unusual and everyday items you need and want.
+Auction-based site shopgoodwill.com has been around since 1999, but the new option goodwillfinds.com launched in late 2022.
+With about 100,000 items listed on the site at time of launch, you’ll be sure to discover both the unusual and the everyday things you need and want. the launch, you’ll be sure to discover both the unusual and everyday items you need and want.

 As the first online flea market to be started and run by a non-profit, buying from Goodwill means you’re doing good things with your online shopping habit.
 Your online purchase helps keep stuff out of landfills.